Intro to Spec Sheets

 The next section documents a platform's KYC Program, starting with document requirements and then an overview of the KYC Policy:

 CIP Tag 1 will be opening accounts for individuals who only need to have access to deposit accounts.
-For this user segment, the platform will be collecting Base Document (Name, Email, Phone, Address, DOB and IP Address) and user's SSN.
+For this user segment, the platform will be collecting Base Document (Name, Email, Phone, Address, DOB, and IP Address) and the user's SSN.
 But if the ID Score is below 0.70, the platform will also be collecting front and back of the user's Government Issued ID and Video Auth.

 In this example, the platform wants to slow down settlements for ACH and RDC Pulls by 3 business days since that poses a risk of financial loss for the platform, while the rest of the transactions settle as usual.